Subham0207/game-engine/Documentation.md

 ## How does the UI code works
     1. Global state tracks which UI window is open.
-    2. The UI elements are reusable and modular.
+    2. The UI elements are reusable and modular functions.

 ## Testing
     1. Using GoogleTests: https://matgomes.com/integrate-google-test-into-cmake/

+## UI State management
+    1. The static file we are using for our state will only grow in memory.
+We need to find an alternative to this like lazy load state from disk and offload unused state params maybe ? or the state should forever be fetched from disk who knows D: